riptidewave93/UNVR-NAS/README.md

 Firmware builder to convert your Unifi NVR/Unifi NVR Pro into an OpenMediaVault NAS appliance.

-**This repo is still under heavy development and should be considered early alpha!**
+**This repo is still under heavy development and should be considered alpha!**

 ## Supported Devices

 * UNVR **(Currently Untested!)**
 * UNVR Pro

+## Disclaimer

+Note that since prebuilt Ubiquiti software is currently required for this firmware, this repo doesn't have prebuilt images available.
+This is to prevent redistribution of Ubiquiti's IP, so please DO NOT ASK!
+Also, by using this repo you accept all risk associated with it including but not limited to voiding your warranty and releasing all parties from any liability associated with your device and this software.
+PROCEED AT YOUR OWN RISK!

 ## Usage

 1. Download the required UNVR firmware for your device, and place it in the unifi-firmware directory.
 Please see the README.md in that directory for more information.
-2. Make sure your system has the required packages installed for this repo, which are:
+2. Make sure your linux system has the required packages installed for this repo, which are:

     `docker-ce losetup wget sudo make qemu-user-static squashfs-tools`

+    Note that building from OSX/Windows is not supported.
+A Linux host is **REQUIRED**.

 3. Run make with your board name set, and sit back and wait for the firmware image to build.
 Depending on your computer, this may take around an hour or so.